Mount_Arrowsmith

 Forage Fish Spawning Habitat Monitoring

-MABRRI’s forage fish research began in 2017 when Phillip Dionne, a research scientist, from the Washington State Department of Fish and Wildlife travelled to Nanaimo to train the MABRRI team to sample for forage fish eggs, specifically Pacific sand lance and surf smelt.
-MABRRI began sampling in December 2017, focusing on the Parksville-Qualicum Beach Wildlife Management Area.
-In mid-2018, MABRRI began hosting training sessions for local community stewardship groups in order to build the capacity of the project.
-By involving citizen scientists, MABRRI has been able to expand the geographical range far beyond what they would be able to do on their own.
+MABRRI’s forage fish research began in 2017, when Phillip Dionne—a research scientist from the Washington State Department of Fish and Wildlife—visited Nanaimo to train the MABRRI team in sampling methods for forage fish eggs, with a focus on Pacific sand lance and surf smelt.
+Sampling officially began in December 2017 within the Parksville-Qualicum Beach Wildlife Management Area.
+By mid-2018, MABRRI expanded the project by hosting training sessions for local community stewardship groups, building capacity and greatly increasing the project’s geographical scope through community involvement.

-In 2022, the Coastal Forage Fish Network (CFFN) was created to bring together all those stakeholders and rights holders involved in the monitoring of forage fish and their habitats in a coordinated and integrated manner to better understand the status of these important fish populations in BC.
-The network’s vision statement is “thriving stable forage fish populations that can sustain the predators that rely upon them and contribute to a healthy marine food web within the coastal waters of BC”.
-The rapidly growing network now consists of nine groups representing dozens of coastal communities and hundreds of community scientist volunteers.
-The BCFFMN will work to coordinate efforts to document these fish, in particular surf smelt and Pacific sand lance spawning, and ensure that the scientific data collected by the groups is entered into a publicly accessible central repository, the Strait of Georgia Data Centre database hosted by the Pacific Salmon Foundation and the University of British Columbia (UBC).
+In 2022, MABRRI helped establish the Coastal Forage Fish Network (CFFN), a collaborative initiative bringing together stakeholders and rights holders involved in forage fish monitoring across British Columbia.
+The network’s vision is to support thriving, stable forage fish populations that sustain predators and contribute to a healthy coastal marine food web.
+Today, the rapidly growing network includes numerous organizations representing dozens of communities and hundreds of community volunteers.
+Data collected through the network is shared via the publicly accessible Strait of Georgia Data Centre, hosted by the Pacific Salmon Foundation and the University of British Columbia.

 Project Objectives